hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 Each assertion in the `web_test_assertions_v2` module takes a list of arguments, most of which are optional.
 The four mandatory arguments (only two of which are taken by `assertExists` and `assertNotExists`) are `type`, the type of object being asserted; `name`, the name of the individual object the assertion is about; `attribute`, the name of the attribute in the database (found via the `list` command with the `-VC` option); and `attribute_name`, the name of the particular item of that attribute being asserted.
 There are also six optional arguments: `group`, a group name, which should be specified when an object exists within a particular group, and which defaults to `None`; `err`, the margin of error, which should be specified when a value will be within a range, and which defaults to `None`; `metadata_cloud`, the name of a cloud within which the metadata exists, which should be specified for cloud metadata, and which defaults to `None`; `defaults`, a true/false flag, which should be specified when the item is a group default, and which defaults to false; `name_field`, a true/false flag, which should be specified for objects for which there is no name flag, and which defaults to true; `settings`, a true/false flag, which should be specified when the item is a user setting, and which defaults to false; `server`, the name of the server default to use, which should be specified when the object can only be accessed by a server that is not the unit-test server, and which defaults to `unit-test`; `image_cloud`, which should be specified when the object is an image, and which defaults to `None`; and `is_retry`, a true/false flag, which should never be manually passed (it is only used within the functions).

 By default, all actions will be performed within the `{user}-wig0` group (see Test Profiles, below).
-The base `Page` class (see Page Objects, below) contains a method for switching between these groups.
+The base `Page` class (see [Page Objects](#page-objects)) contains a method for switching between these groups.
 Be aware that the active user must be in a particular group to switch to it.

 Additional files the tests may need (for example, image files to upload) should be stored in the `misc_files` directory.
 These files will not be committed (unless they are markdown files, which they shouldn't be), and the current tests look in this folder for these files.
 This is also where test log files and test downloads are stored.

 Test objects should, if possible, be named `{user}-wixn`, where `x` is the letter identifier (usually the first letter of the object name, but can be chosen to be anything as long as it's consistent) and `n` is the number of the individual object (starting at 1 - 0 is reserved for behind-the-scenes objects and will need to be deleted seperately).
 The `web_test_setup_cleanup.delete_by_type()` function assumes this naming pattern, although it takes an optional argument, `others`, which is a list of names of objects that do not fit this pattern.
 Despite this, objects should be named to follow the pattern unless there is a reason they cannot (for example, they are stored on the web and need to be used by many different test users).

-Test files should perform actions on the page via page objects (see below).
+Test files should perform actions on the page via [page objects](#page-objects).

 ## Page Objects